PERFORMING IN JAPAN

 - Support for Latin artists performing in Japan

 5) The Importance of Blogs, Books & Beyond

 There are many misconceptions and misunderstandings about how music promotion is and isn't done in Japan, with many overseas artists thinking that the Japanese music scene is similar to their own.

 This session provides information about how to do effective promotion as well as answers to some basic questions.

-Now that live music in Japan has returned and people are going out more, what's the live club scene like for indie musicians?
-Since 2020 many venues have either closed, changed ownership or now do hybrid shows.
+How was the live club scene in Japan affected by the pandemic?
+Since 2020 many venues have either closed, changed ownership or now do hybrid style shows.